 Water class C Safe inland waters which are less than 100m wide where flow causes little effect (including swimming pools).
 Water class B1 Sheltered inland waters and other sheltered waters where currents and tides create no real danger.

-Water class B2 The sea up to one mile from the shore but excluding more dangerous waters close inshore; more sheltered parts of estuaries; large inland lakes and lochs; inland waters British dangerous waters close inshore; busy commercial ports, exposed parts of estuaries; inland waters British Canoeing
+Water class B2 The sea up to one mile from the shore but excluding more dangerous waters close inshore; more sheltered parts of estuaries; large inland lakes and lochs; inland waters British Canoeing Grade 2.
+Water class B3 The sea up to three miles from the shore but excluding more dangerous waters close inshore; busy commercial ports, exposed parts of estuaries; inland waters British Canoeing Grade 3.
+Water class A Open sea more than three miles from the shore, and other dangerous waters close inshore; inland waters British Canoeing Grade 4 and above.

-Canoeing Grade 2.

-Water class B3 The sea up to three miles from the shore but excluding more dangerous waters close inshore; inland waters British Canoeing

-Grade 3.